bBox 1.06 for FileMaker enhances support for macOS text windows and Python

 OData for FileMaker – New Player in an Old Game

-This blog post is the first in a three-part series about the FileMaker OData API, highlighting key features that make it an exciting addition to the Claris FileMaker platform.
+This blog post is the first in a series about the FileMaker OData API, highlighting key features that make it an exciting addition to the Claris FileMaker platform.

 Continue reading “OData for FileMaker – New Player in an Old Game”